 Three play modes are available as standard in the Document Editor: Interactive, Presentation and Film.
 These play modes are particularly important when e-learning content includes software simulations.
 Actually, the Interactive mode is only relevant to software simulations, as is the Presentation mode which could be useful to get simulation steps to play automatically when 'Next' is clicked.
-As in other areas the HTML5 export has been extended here, too.
-The Interactive mode as well as the Presentation mode are now available.
-Merely the film mode is not supported yet.
+With ttps 2017r2 all play modes are supported by the HTML5 player.